-Strategic queries, which analyze data over longer periods of time and thus inevitably also include cold data, are split and procure data both from HANA DB and from Sybase IQ.
+Strategic queries, which analyze data over longer periods of time and thus inevitably also include cold data, are split and procure data both from HANA DB and from SAP IQ.

 The removal process itself is highly complex and must comply with transactional requirements.
 All this can be easily managed in both directions using BW Data Archiving Processes (DAP) which can be combined in Process chains.
 Finally, the consistency of the entire data pool must be ensured at all times, even if this is split into two disjoint parts in the case of NLS.

-The interface to the Sybase IQ database required for this was implemented by SAP developers in Walldorf, on the basis of the existing NLS interface and its SDK.
+The interface to the SAP IQ database required for this was implemented by SAP developers in Walldorf, on the basis of the existing NLS interface and its SDK.